wadewegner/wadewegner.github.com/_posts/2018-01-02-using-salesforce-dx-with-trailhead.md

 1. Reset your TPO password.
 You'll find all the information in the [Get Your Trailhead Playground Usernamd and Password](https://trailhead.salesforce.com/modules/trailhead_playground_management/units/get-your-trailhead-playground-username-and-password) module.
 You have to do this because Trailhead created the TPO for you and you they set the password.

 2. Log into your TPO using your username & password: `sfdx force:auth:web:login -a tpo`.
 Notice we've aliased it `tpo` so that it's easier to target in the future.
 Once done, you can test this by opening up your TPO with `sfdx force:org:open -u tpo` and it'll pop right up.
+Note: you'll likely end up having more than one TPO, so a good practice would be to give it an alias that's specific to your task.

 Okay, that complete's the initial setup.
 Now it's time to dig in.